Consumer staples, financials lift FTSE 100 after worst week since February - NewsBreak

 "Giving central bankers and other economic decision makers a chance to outline their plans for the next phase of the pandemic recovery."

-Retail stocks were the top gainers, primarily led by strong gains in Marks & Spencer on robust earnings and Morrisons after it accepted a takeover deal.
+Retail stocks (.FTNMX404010) were the top gainers, primarily led by strong gains in Marks & Spencer (MKS.L) on robust earnings and Morrisons (MRW.L) after it accepted a takeover deal.

-The domestically focussed mid-cap index rose 0.6%, but snapped its four-week winning streak.
+The domestically focussed mid-cap index (.FTMC) rose 0.6%, but snapped its four-week winning streak.

-Marks and Spencer jumped 14.1% to the top of the mid-cap index after saying it expected its annual profit to be above forecasts.
+Marks and Spencer (MKS.L) jumped 14.1% to the top of the mid-cap index after saying it expected its annual profit to be above forecasts. read more

-Supermarket chain Morrisons rose 4.2% after it agreed to a takeover offer from U.S. private equity group Clayton, Dubilier & Rice (CD&R).
+Supermarket chain Morrisons (MRW.L) rose 4.2% after it agreed to a takeover offer from U.S. private equity group Clayton, Dubilier & Rice (CD&R). read more

-Drugmaker fell 0.1% after it said its newly acquired Alexion division was halting a late-stage trial of its treatment for a rare neurological disorder.
-However, positive test results from its antibody therapy to prevent COVID-19 helped to limit losses.
+Drugmaker (AZN.L) fell 0.1% after it said its newly acquired Alexion division was halting a late-stage trial of its treatment for a rare neurological disorder.
+However, positive test results from its antibody therapy to prevent COVID-19 helped to limit losses. read more

+Reporting by Shashank Nayar and Amal S in Bengaluru; editing by Uttaresh.V and Barbara Lewis

 Comments / 0